Skip to content

 2. Follow the Rule of Three: If you’re not completely sure, don’t consume it.
 Only collect edible mushrooms you can identify with certainty.

-3. Respect German Conservation Laws: In most public forests, foraging is allowed for personal use only (up to about 1 kg per person), and picking endangered species is prohibited.
+3. Respect German Conservation Laws: In most public forests, foraging is permitted for personal use only (up to approximately 1 kg per person), and picking endangered species is strictly prohibited.

 4. Use a Basket, Not a Bag: When collecting, use a basket rather than a plastic bag, as this allows mushrooms to breathe and keeps them fresher.